Open water swimming racesNovember 19, 2018

 Open water swimming races: getting involved

-The best way to get involved with open water swimming is through club swimming – if you like 800m or 1500m races or just want to try a new challenge, speak to the club coach about entering an open water race.
+The best way to get involved with open water swimming is through club swimming.
+If you like 800m or 1500m races or just want to try a new challenge, speak to your club coach about entering an open water race.

 England’s top open water swimmers all train in the pool with their swimming clubs and compete in pool competitions as well as international open water swimming races.